success81/Synthetic_NLP_Data_Generation_Paper/README.md

   <img width="460" height="300" src="https://user-images.githubusercontent.com/9426716/104496481-0d8a5100-55a7-11eb-80fb-098de0b35029.png">
 </p>

-These were the results when I added 1000 synthetic observations at a time.
+These were the results when I added 1000 synthetic observations to the car repair genuine data at a time.

 <p align="center">
   <img width="460" height="300" src="https://user-images.githubusercontent.com/9426716/104496608-327ec400-55a7-11eb-8912-f28d419c537f.png">
 </p>

-These were the results of LSTM models
+These were the results of LSTM models.

 ## 3. Concluding Remarks: